Understanding Game-Based Learning: Benefits, Potential Drawbacks and Where to Begin

 Game-based learning is one teaching strategy that’s growing increasingly popular to help students achieve their learning objectives.
 Especially as:

-- Students are becoming tech savvy at an earlier age
+- Students are becoming tech-savvy at an younger age

-- Educational technology companies are developing more efficacious products
+- Educational technology companies are developing more products

 And rightly so.
 In a 2018 study, researchers found “evidence that the use of educational games could support and increase the mathematics learning outcomes.”
 Another 2018 systematic review of game-based learning highlighted research that found “educational games play a successful role in terms of both a better understanding of the course content by the students and the participation of the students in this process.”